CatenaTools/catena-public-docs/engines/unity/parties.md

 catenaParties.CreateParty();
 ```
 {% admonition type="warning" name="Account Needed"%}
 In order to create or join a party, the player must already be logged in to Catena, so you must check this before trying to create/join a party.
-There is a few ways to do this:
+There are a few ways to do this:
 * Make sure wherever you are trying to create a party from is called only after account login is completed.
 * Have your script subscribe to `CatenaPlayer.OnAccountLoginComplete`, so it is informed when login is complete.
 * Check  `CatenaEntrypoint.HasAccount` before making any calls to the Parties manager.